 Mother’s Day for the Lanchester family is an important celebration.
 Like Father’s Day, and everyone’s birthday, it’s more than just an excuse for Trishna (left) to take photos of her newborn niece Alejandría (“Allie Pally”).
 It’s a time to reconnect, fortify long-term goals, work through any lingering problems that might need attention, and celebrate the matriarchal side of the family.
 Let’s explore how Mother’s Days might feel in the first few years of “The Story.”

-Spoiler Warning Scale: Minor (character development)
+Spoiler Warning Scale: Minor (hypotheticals, character development)

 WANNA READ ABOUT SOME COOL MOMS AND POTENTIAL MOMS?
 CLICK HERE TO KEEP ON READING!

 “Thanks for inviting me over, Sammohini.
 I’ve been wanting to talk to you one-on-one, well, with cute little Allie Pally here, too, for a while.”

 Both childhood friends adjusted as the baby fussed, crawled out of the guest’s lap, and returning to her mother.